kartoza/sawps/docs/src/user/manual/explore/reports.md

 1. **Base columns**: Hardcoded.
 2. **Custom columns**: Configurable from the Django admin site by the site administrator.

-See Activities section in the [Django Admin](../../../administrator/manual/django-admin.md) for the details.
+See the activities section in the [Django Admin](../../../administrator/manual/django-admin.md) for the details.

 ### Reports Page with Reports Filter